underscoreio/essential-slick/src/pages/3-modifying.md

 ~~~

 ...which is the kind of Slick code you've seen many times.
-We can take this action and transform so that when it is run the result is obfuscated:
+We can take this action and transform it.
+When the action is run, the result is obfuscated:

 ~~~ scala
 import scala.concurrent.ExecutionContext.Implicits.global